How Does Credit Work? Understanding Your Credit Score

 You can start building, improving, and maintaining your credit score in many ways.
 Here are some of the most important things you can do to create and maintain a healthy credit score:

-• Pay down credit card debt.
-Reducing your debt by paying down existing balances can help lower your credit utilization ratio.
+Reducing your debt by paying down existing balances can help lower your credit utilization ratio, which is a key factor in determining your credit score.

-• Regularly check your credit report.
-Review your credit report periodically, looking for errors that may affect your score.
-Report any errors you find and dispute any inaccuracies.
+When you review your credit report, look for errors that may affect your score.
+If you spot any, report them promptly.
 Learn more about how to dispute an error on your credit report here.

-A note of caution: beware of companies that claim they can build or repair your credit fast.
+A note of caution: Beware of companies that claim they can build or repair your credit fast.
 Unfortunately, many of these sources are scams.
-The only way to improve or rebuild your credit is to rely on positive behavior changes over time.
+The only way to is to rely on positive behavior changes over time.

 Make payments on time, aim to use less than 30% of your available credit, be careful about closing available lines of credit, limit the number of new accounts you open, and keep a mix of credit accounts.
 Combined with patience, these actions will put you on the right track to a good credit score.